Bread Pudding

 For a proper bread pudding, you need to stale the bread first, so the bread can absorb the custard.

-I usually do this by cutting the bread into cubes, then leaving it out overnight, uncovered.
+For best results, I do this by cutting fresh bread into cubes, then leaving it out overnight, uncovered.

 Prepare the Custard:

-To make the custard, whisk to combine eggs, milk, cream, brown sugar, vanilla, and spiced rum:
+To make the custard mixture, whisk to combine large eggs, whole milk, heavy cream, brown sugar, vanilla extract, and spiced rum in a large bowl:

-Toss the bread into the custard, and also add some dried raisins:
+Toss the bread into the egg milk mixture, and also add some dried raisins:

 Let the Bread Soak: